rails/rails/guides/source/active_support_core_extensions.md

 duplicate # => ['foo', 'another-string']
 ```

 As you can see, after duplicating the `Array` instance, we got another object, therefore we can modify it and the original object will stay unchanged.
 This is not true for array's elements, however.
-Since `dup` does not make deep copy, the string inside the array is still the same object.
+Since `dup` does not make a deep copy, the string inside the array is still the same object.

 If you need a deep copy of an object, you should use `deep_dup`.
 Here is an example: